jeroen/V8/README.md

 This way, you can install the R package on any x64 Linux system, without local system requirements.
 We enable this by default on CI and also on Linux distros that are known to have no suitable version of libv8 available.
 But for local installations, you need to opt-in via the env var above.

-It is also still possible to install libv8 from your distribution as described below.
+Alternatively, it is also still possible to install libv8 from your distribution as described below.
+This may be needed for servers running other architectures, or when building the R package without internet access.

 ### Debian / Ubuntu